erichedstrom/azure-mobile-apps-node-compatibility/blog.md

 The Azure Mobile Apps compatibility package allows you to run older Azure Mobile Services applications on the newer Mobile Apps platform.

-##### This module is experimental.
+It's important to note that this package is experimental.
+We need your help to make the experience as seamless as possible.
+Join the conversation on [gitter](https://gitter.im/Azure/azure-mobile-apps-node) and let us know about your experiences.

 ## How does it work?

-The package generates a set of scaffolded table and custom API definitions from an Azure Mobile Service.
-Azure Mobile Services and Mobile Apps both offer a similar set of functionality with different APIs.
+The package takes the raw files from an Azure Mobile Service and generates a set of table and custom API definitions that will work with Azure Mobile Apps.
+Both platforms offer a similar set of functionality with different APIs.
 The compatibility package maps the Mobile Services API to the newer Mobile Apps API.

-The generated app is ready to deploy to an Azure Mobile App and should work for simple applications.
+The generated app is ready to deploy to an Azure Mobile App and should work for most applications.
 More complex applications, particularly those using authentication, will likely require some code changes.

 ## Caveats